 Sherlock Holmes: No, not "huh".
 Just do it.

-Dr. John H. Watson: The Borgia pearl is inside that?
+Dr. John H. Watson: Amazing.
+And the Borgia Pearl's inside that?

 Sherlock Holmes: If it isn't, I shall retire to Sussex and keep bees.

-Dr. John H. Watson: [viewing the Borgia Pearl] Can't be real!
+Dr. John H. Watson: [viewing the Borgia Pearl] Huh, can't be real.

 Sherlock Holmes: Real as death, old fellow, with the blood of twenty men upon it down through the centuries.